symfony/symfony-docs/cookbook/security/voters.rst

             }

             // the Post object could have, for example, a method isPrivate()
-            // that checks a Boolean $private property return !$post->isPrivate();
+            // that checks a boolean $private property return !$post->isPrivate();
         }